emmabostian/design-inspiration/README.md

 # Design Inspiration & Resources

-A collection of websites and assets to spark creativity.
+A huge collection of websites and assets to spark creativity.

 ## Inspiration